NikhilPappu/nikhil.github.io/music.md

 - name: The Joy of Motion
   by: Animals as Leaders

+- name: Animals as Leaders
+  by: Animals as Leaders

+- name: Newborn Sun
+  by: CHON

 ---

 <h2>Workflow</h2>
 <p> I use Arch Linux with a tiling window manager (awesomeWM) and use vim for
-most programming and editing.
-I mostly use free, open source and minimalist software for transperancy, efficiency and extensibility.
+most coding and editing.
+I mostly use free, open source, and minimalist software for transparency, efficiency, and extensibility.
 As a result, I often prefer terminal programs and programs with vim-based bindings.</p>

 <h2>Hobbies</h2>